-There will be four tests in this course, each one of which will be worth 20% of your final grade.
-The format of each test will be multiple choice and data analysis/interpretation questions.
-The tests will be noncumulative and will be based on materials covered both in class and in the readings.
-Additionally, there will be four assignments, each one of which will be worth 5% of your final grade.
+There are four tests in this course, each one of which is worth 20% of your final grade.
+The format of each test is multiple choice and data analysis/interpretation questions.
+The tests are noncumulative and are based on materials covered both in class and in the readings.
+Additionally, there are eight MindTap (online) assignments.
+The average (mean) of your best seven assignments is worth 20% of your final grade.
 You are expected to work on these assignments independently.
-It is your responsibility to make sure you download the assignments from the course website (https://moodle.yorku.ca) and hand them in on time.
-Missed assignments or assignments that are submitted late will receive a grade of zero.
+It is your responsibility to access MindTap and complete assignments by the posted deadlines.
+The assignment deadlines are hard deadlines, which means no extensions are possible and missed assignments will receive a grade of zero.